Do you have chipped or cracked teeth? Are one or more of your teeth severely stained? Try tooth bonding.

 The Tooth Bonding Process at Orchard Hill Dental

-The treatment process begins when Dr. Christy removes a small portion of the tooth structure to ensure that tooth bonding material adheres to the tooth or teeth being treated.
-She will color match the composite resin bonding material for natural-looking results.
+The treatment process begins when Dr. Christy removes a small portion of the tooth structure to ensure that tooth bonding material adheres to the tooth or teeth that she plans to treat.
+She will color-match the composite resin bonding material for natural-looking results.
 The resin will then be sculpted onto the desired tooth, shaped, and molded until it is comfortable for the patient to bite.
 A special UV light is used to harden and set the resin.
-Finally, the resin is polished for the complete restoration.
+Finally, the resin is polished for complete restoration.